 Why I started trading live

-After a few exhibitions, we figured out that if we talked about the concept during one of the speaker slots, then basically the stand would fill up.
+After a few exhibitions, we figured out that the stand would fill up if we talked about the concept during one of the speaker slots.
 Before the speaker slot, it was tumbleweed.
-No speaker slot, meant all day tumbleweed.
+No speaker slot meant all-day tumbleweed.

 The problem with trading live

-I think that’s a shame because, as you know, the markets really are e a great way of participating in sports markets.
-I think our message came across so loud and clear when we actually did a talk about it, then invited people back to the stands and actually traded live.
+I think that’s a shame because our message came across so loud and clear when we actually did a talk about it.